 For a more organized approach to exploring everything Ottawa has to offer, there are also numerous tours and sightseeing options to help you get the most out your visit.
 The Gray Line Ottawa bus Hop-On Hop-Off tour allows you to get off and explore each location as you choose, or alternatively combine land and water with the Lady Dive Amphibus tour.
 If you prefer to taste your way through a city, you can do that too!
-Try a C'est Bon Cooking tour through several of the city's neighbourhoods (receive a \$4 discount per ticket on the ByWard Market Courtyards tour on presentation of this guide, advanced reservation required - visit cestboncooking.ca).
-Arguably one of the most unique (and spooky) tours is the Haunted Walks (receive a 15% discount off any tour on presentation of this guide -shown in top image).
+Try a C'est Bon Cooking tour through several of the city's neighbourhoods.
+Arguably one of the most unique (and spooky) tours is the Haunted Walks.
 Prepare to be led through the city by lantern-light and learn a little bit about Ottawa's darker past and best kept ghost stories.

-JUST OUTSIDE OTTAWA

-As you cruise to and from Canada's capital, those with kids (or who are still kids at heart) may wish to stop off at Mooney's Bay Park, right next to Hogs Back Lockstation.
+JUST OUTSIDE OTTAWA As you cruise to and from Canada's capital, those with kids (or who are still kids at heart) may wish to stop off at Mooney's Bay Park, right next to Hogs Back Lockstation.
 At Mooney's Bay Park enjoy the children's playpark, BBQ stations, beach and swimming area.
 You can also rent a volleyball net or paddleboard and let the fun begin!

-If you're lucky you might even see the largest dragon boating festival in North America at the Tim Hortons Ottawa Dragon Boat Festival, featuring free concerts and boat races (21st\24th June) or the largest beach-volleyball tournament in North America at the Hope Volleyball SummerFest (14th July).
+If you're lucky you might even see the largest dragon boating festival in North America at the Tim Hortons Ottawa Dragon Boat Festival, featuring free concerts and boat races (21st-24th June) or the largest beach-volleyball tournament in North America at the Hope Volleyball SummerFest (14th July).
 Also next to Hog Back Lockstation, you'll find the Hog's Back Falls.
 A spectacular set of 60ft (18.2 meters) waterfalls that marks where the Rideau Canal splits from the Rideau River.
 After this point the Rideau Canal enters a man-made section of canal that takes boaters through Ottawa, before the magnificent flight of eight locks, next to Canada's Parliament buildings, which joins the Rideau Canal to the Ottawa River.
 DISCOVER MORE...